Charlotte Mason Inspired Pumpkin Unit Study

 Related: Picture Study in Your Homeschool: Why and How?

-Hand-rhymes and songs
+Hand-rhymes and songs for fall

 children rhymes songs fall autumn